ethpandaops/brakebear/tests/README.md

 make test-build-image
 # By default will start the combined test scenario
 make test-up
-make test-run-breakbear # Open this in a new terminal to see the BreakBear logs make test-script # Runs the test script for the combined test scenario make test-down-all
+make test-run-brakebear # Open this in a new terminal to see the BrakeBear logs make test-script # Runs the test script for the combined test scenario make test-down-all
 ```